2025–26 New Haven Chargers men's basketball team

-The 2025–26 New Haven Chargers men's basketball team represents the University of New Haven during the 2025–26 NCAA Division I men's basketball season.
-The Chargers, led by 15th-year head coach Ted Hotaling, play their home games at the Hazell Center in West Haven, Connecticut as first-year members of the Northeast Conference (NEC).
+The 2025–26 New Haven Chargers men's basketball team represented the University of New Haven during the 2025–26 NCAA Division I men's basketball season.
+The Chargers, led by 15th-year head coach Ted Hotaling, played their home games at the Hazell Center in West Haven, Connecticut as first-year members of the Northeast Conference (NEC).

-This season marks New Haven's first year of a three-year transition period from Division II to Division I. As a result, the Chargers are currently not eligible to participate in the NCAA tournament until the 2028–29 season, at the earliest.
+This season marked New Haven's first year of a three-year transition period from Division II to Division I. As a result, the Chargers are currently not eligible to participate in the NCAA tournament until the 2028–29 season, at the earliest.

 Previous season

 The Chargers finished the 2024–25 season 12–17, 7–13 in NE10 play, to finish in eighth place.
 They were defeated by Saint Michael's in the opening round of the NE10 tournament.

 Preseason

 On October 27, 2025, the NEC released their preseason coaches poll.
 New Haven was picked to finish last in the conference.